brenomfviana/caus/.github/README.md

 cmake ..
 ```

-Then, type the following command to run CAUS:
+Then, type the following command to run CAUS (see the [samples](samples)):

 ```
-./caus <ca-file>.yml
+./caus <cellular-automata-file>.yml
 ```

-or:
+Or generate a random world and set the rulestring manually by using the follow
+command:

 ```
 ./caus -rand <width> <height> <string_rule> <max_number_of_generations>